 Part 1: The Decapitated Flight

 Alright, no more plain hovering.
-Now you finally get to move around your craft.
+In this how to fly a quadcopter lesson, you finally get to move around your craft.
 But wait, no touching the yaw control yet, newbie!

 That’s right, you only get to move around with the roll and pitch of your craft, while keeping the craft facing the same direction you are facing.